 When creating the shape, do not look too much at the shape of the part itself, but deform the deformer handles with the perspective in mind to create a beautiful shape.

 Once the deformation is applied so that the back side is slightly narrower and the front side is wider, the rest can be fine-tuned to the desired shape.

 Make the movement to face the right side of the screen in the same way.

-The nose, mouth, eyebrows, eyes, ears, and hair deformers will be moved in the same way.
+Add movements for the nose, mouth, eyebrows, eyes, ears, and hair deformers in the same way.

 The trick to deformation that is common to all is to deform the deformer with an awareness of perspective so that it is slightly thinner in the back and wider in the front.